TeamOpenSourceGo/HPotter/Firewall.md

 Newer linux distributions are adopting nftables as the primary firewall manager.
 HPotter uses uses python-iptables which in turn uses iptables (denoted as iptables-legacy in distributions which use nftables).
-There are no known conflicts with rules created by HPotter; however, the rules are not listed with the same command as iptables.
+There are no known conflicts with rules created by HPotter.

 To view these rules when HPotter is running, use the command:
 ```
-iptables-legacy -L #May require root permissions
+iptables -L # On distributions which do not use nftables
+iptables-legacy -L # On distributions which use both
 ```

 ### Remote access setup